 - Helps sharpen the mind while balancing and opening chakras

-- Promotes deeper relaxation and opening of body
+- Promotes more profound relaxation and opening of the body

 Debbie, owner of Go Within Yoga, is certified and registered with Yoga Alliance.
-She has dedicated her services to private, one-on-one instruction where the attention is entirely on helping you with movement principles, improving your alignment, as well as synchronizing breath with drishti (gazing point) and body awareness.
+She has dedicated her services to private, one-on-one instruction where the attention is entirely on helping you with movement principles, improving your alignment, and synchronizing breath with drishti (gazing point) and body awareness.